-- ▶ If you can setup low-jitter triggering based on key reply CAN frame - ▶ You can try glitching the module at delays from that trigger. - ▶ Maybe use simple power analysis to refine the delay - Large search space; tricky setup (removing caps etc.) - c.f.
+- If you have no diagnostic SW... - If you can setup low-jitter triggering based on key reply CAN frame - You can try glitching the module at delays from that trigger. - Maybe use simple power analysis to refine the delay - Large search space; tricky setup (removing caps etc.)

+• c.f.
 Riscure's recent work on demoing this at RSA/CHV